Fecal Occult Blood Testing Suspended

 The Laboratory Services Outpatient Payment Schedule is issued by the Ministry of Health under the authority of the Laboratory Services Act for use by operators of approved laboratory facilities in British Columbia.
 The Payment Schedule is effective as of October 1, 2015.

-The operator payment administration process (OPA) process and form will replace the former assignment of payment process and form for laboratory services only, and will facilitate fee-for-service outpatient claims made by laboratory facilities/operators.
+The operator payment administration (OPA) process and form will replace the former assignment of payment process and form for laboratory services only, and will facilitate fee-for-service outpatient claims made by laboratory facilities/operators.

 A medical practitioner enrolled under the Medicare Protection Act may submit a request for any benefit (laboratory service or test) subject to any limitations or conditions.